Degenerative Disc Disease

 Degenerative disc disease may cause the disc’s outer layer to crack or compress.
 When this happens, the gel in the center may leak or be forced out of the disc.

 - Middle of the back (thoracic spine)

 - Lower back (lumbar spine)

-Symptoms vary from person to person, but symptoms of DDD may include:
+Symptoms vary from person to person, but symptoms of degenerative disc disease may include:

-- Pain in the affected area which can be quite severe and can last for weeks or months
+- Pain in the affected area, which can be quite severe and can last for weeks or months

-- Pain can increase with activities such as bending and twisting
+- Pain that increases with activities such as bending and twisting

 How do you diagnose degenerative disc disease?